| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 we thought and what we did made a difference in the way we expected and that gives us some

 confidence toward figuring out our problems and refining the setup.
+We definitely learned some things while struggling with the VRP

 setup package this year, that helped us understand our old setups better and apply some